 The cylinder head gasket is one gasket I recommend you do not fix yourself.
 This requires that the top part of your engine is taken apart which will expose the pistons and other vital parts of the engine that an inexperienced owner should not be handling.
 Doing anything wrong in a fix like this could ultimately blow your engine.

 While looking at the instructions of how to replace the gaskets, some of the instructions will recommend you also use RTV on one or both sides of the gaskets.
-RTV is a gasket sealer and provides triple protection on your engine and will less likely result in oil leaks later on.
+RTV is a gasket sealer and provides triple protection on your engine and will reduce the chances of oil leaks later on.

 A lot of places say that all you need to do to fix an oil leak it to use oil with certain additives.
 While this may be a temporary band-aid, I don’t recommend you do this because this is simply ignoring an underlying problem.